Summer-16/CSGO-VMPanel/README.md

 - Pagination added for large data
 - Server data load and autofill added for server update form

-## Only enable both paymnet gateways if you are doing transactions in INR , if you are doing transactions is USD do not enable payu
+## Only enable both paymnet gateways if you are doing transactions in INR , if you are doing transactions is USD do not enable PayU

 ## Panel Features v1.5
 - Add VIP or Admin to servers.